 by Julia Donaldson

-Don’t let this mouse’s size deceive you: he can tell a whopping tall tale when his hide is on the line—and in The Gruffalo, his hide is on the line a lot.
-But his tale of the enormous Gruffalo helps this cunning mouse talk his way out of all sorts of tight spots.
-And in the end, it may be the Gruffalo’s hide on the line.
+Don’t let this mouse’s size deceive you: he can tell a whopping tall tale when his hide is on the line—and in The Gruffalo his hide is on definitely on the line.
+But his story about an enormous Gruffalo keeps this cunning mouse out of all sorts of tight spots.
+And in the end, it may be the Gruffalo’s hide that is on the line.